 Cycling Tip #1: Farms and other lands along the Tualatin Valley Scenic Bikeway are private property.

 A history lesson on wheels, cyclists will journey past the arrestingly beautiful sight of the Old Farmington Schoolhouse at the intersection of SW Rood Bridge Road and SW Burkhalter Road.
 This rustic structure was a 1800s one-room schoolhouse for local farm children.
 Nearby, the resting place of influential Oregon pioneers from the 1700s can be seen at the Lewis Pioneer Cemetery.

 The bikeway also is aligned with some fantastic northern Willamette Valley vineyards and wineries.
 Oak Knoll Winery (about four miles from Rood Bridge Park) and Blizzard Wines have tasting rooms–right along the Bikeway!–that welcome cyclists for a responsible sip of wine and picnic lunch.

 Cycling Tip #2: While riding along the route, please dispose of trash and other items in designated trash receptacles.

 Beyond wine and historical sites, cycling in the northern direction of the route will unveil the natural beauty of Fernhill Wetlands.
 The wetlands include bike and pedestrian trails for exploring, making for easy bird watching adjacent to the Tualatin River.

 The northernmost portion of the bikeway is the 21-mile Banks-Vernonia State Trail.
 With 12 bridges and two railroad trestles, this pastoral path takes cyclists through a stretch of forested wonder.

-In addition to a cyclist’s GPS and the free bike map, the Tualatin Valley Scenic Bikeway also includes wayfinding signage.
+In addition to a cyclist’s GPS, the Tualatin Valley Scenic Bikeway also includes wayfinding signage.